Smilyfail/Lab2SysArchitectures/README.md

 ### Fridge:
-    consume {productName} - will remove the given item from the fridge if it is available order {productPrice} {productWeight} {productName} {Optional: Amount} - will try to order given product
+    consume {productName} - will remove the given item from the fridge if it is available order {productPrice} {productWeight} {productName} {Optional: Amount} - will try to order given product store {weight} {any price} {name} - stores item (There is no cap on the weight on this, so only for debugging uses!, otherwise use the order function
 Important Side note: The commands have to be entered in lower caps!

 ## A few rules which the application follows: